Connectivity structure and dynamics of nonlinear recurrent neural networks: Partially symmetric disorder

 where $\tavg{\cdots}_{\spt}$ denotes an average within the dynamic process described by $W[C^\phi_{\spt}, 0, S^\phi_\spt, \hat{S}^\phi_\spt]$.
 The single-site process at the saddle point is described by

-where $\ast$ denotes convolution.
-The symmetric structure provides a convolutional, nonlinear self-coupling $\sigma [S^\phi_\spt \ast \phi](t)$ in the single-site dynamics.
-The two-point correlation and response functions, $C^\phi_\spt(\tau)$ and $S^\phi_\spt(\tau)$, must be determined self-consistently within this single site picture.
+where $\circ$ denotes convolution.
+The symmetric structure provides a convolutional, nonlinear self-coupling $\sigma [S^\phi_\spt \circ \phi](t)$ in the single-site dynamics.
+The two-point correlation and response functions $C^\phi_\spt(\tau)$ and $S^\phi_\spt(\tau)$ must be determined self-consistently within this single-site picture.